The Ridings Centre: History

 The Ridings Centre opened on 17 October 1983.
 It included construction of a large complex to house the upper and middle malls along with the blue and red car parks.
-In addition to this, an existing open shopping precinct on Kirgate originally opened in 1972 was roofed and extensively updated to become the lower mall, and the existing Almhouse Lane multi-storey was adapted to become the green car park.
+In addition to this, an existing open shopping precinct on Kirkgate originally opened in 1972 was roofed and extensively updated to become the lower mall, and the existing Almhouse Lane multi-storey was adapted to become the green car park.
 It was the first of its kind in the UK, containing features such as a food court inspired by shopping centres in the United States and its major popularity upon opening meant there were queues even to enter the centre.

 The centre was extensively refurbished in 2008 at a cost of £2.5 million.
 The improvements included a redesign of the centre's entrances as well as new lifts (replacing the original glass wall-climber lift that was the first in the UK).

 The Ridings Centre was purchased in 2015 by NewRiver.
-This was followed by a £5 million renovation in 2017 which included a new food court and space for 'pop-up' shops.
+This was followed by a £5 million renovation in 2017 which included a new food court (since closed) and space for 'pop-up' shops.